 Epilepsy is a challenge

 “I would not risk having a baby while taking phenytoin,” says Yasmin.
-“For me that would be crossing a line.
+“For me that would be too risky.

 “But it is not easy to just switch to a safer medicine, especially when you have tried them all.
 Most women dream of having a baby but when you have epilepsy it is that much more of a challenge.